 Yes, anything that runs a Windows-based system can be infected.
 And don’t think because you’re on iOS that you are safe.
-Computer virus infection right now is approximately 80-20, meaning about 80 per cent are targeted at Windows systems and roughly 20 per cent targeted at Apple systems.
+Even though the majority of viruses are Windows-based, there are some that target Apple systems as well.

 Coming up the ranks is a new ransomware targeting phone systems, too.
 Cellphones are now being infected with ransomware and owners have to pay to unlock their own phone.